Should you opt for a mortgage or personal loan? Find out what makes a difference when you’re buying a home.

 You might have come across the term remortgage in your research.
 A remortgage is another term for refinancing.
 When you remortgage or refinance your mortgage, you pay off your current mortgage with a second mortgage through a new lender, usually one offering a lower interest rate or better terms.

-While refinancing can sound complicated, it’s common practice for people who have improved their credit over time or live in areas of high real estate fluctuation.
+While refinancing can sound complicated, it’s common practice for people who have improved their credit over time or live in areas with high real estate fluctuation.
 If your home’s value has increased or you’ve simply found a lender offering a better deal than your current mortgage, you may be able to save thousands of dollars in interest over the long term while reducing your monthly payments.

 The refinancing or remortgaging process is more similar to taking out a mortgage than borrowing money with a personal loan.
 If you’re happy with your current mortgage but need a loan for home improvements or other big expenses, you might want to consider a home equity loan or line of credit instead.
 These options are like personal loans, except your repayment period is spread out over 15 to 30 years, rather than a personal loan’s average 1 to 7.
 A home equity loan is also secured against your house, meaning the interest rates can be lower that a personal loan’s.

 When choosing between a remortgage and a personal loan, the better option depends entirely on what you need the loan to do.
 A remortgage is ideal for specific goals — like lowering the monthly payments on your house or switching from an ARM to a fixed-rate mortgage — while a personal loan is designed to cover costly purchases without restrictions.
 Approval for both usually depends on a decent credit score and a history of timely payments.